Bijan Abdolkarimi

 Bijan Abdolkarimi (بیژن عبدالکریمی; born 1963) is an Iranian philosopher, thinker, translator, and editor.

 His main interests are ontology, political philosophy and the critique of religious and intellectual traditions.
 He claims to challenge the dominant ideological discourse in Iran.

 He has participated in debates at Iranian universities and also in IRIB TV4 in which he has opposed the notion of Islamic humanities.

 He is also a scholar of Heidegger's thought and philosophy.

 Career

-Bijan was associate professor of philosophy at Islamic Azad University North Tehran Branch since 2001.
+Abdolkarimi is associate professor of philosophy at Islamic Azad University North Tehran Branch since 2001.

-On September 4th, 2021 he was fired from Islamic Azad University “for defending the Pahlavi monarchy”.
+On 4 September 2021, he was fired from Islamic Azad University for alleged “defending the Pahlavi monarchy”.

+However, the expulsion was suspended on the basis of an interim measure granted by the President of the university.

 Views

 The main characteristics of Abdolkarimi's thought may be summarized as follows: